alt.bank, Brazil’s latest fintech targeting the unbanked, raises $5.5M – TechCrunch

 In addition to the perk of ongoing commissions, alt.bank has also partnered with three major drugstores, allowing their users to get 5-30% off any item at the stores, including medication.

-While the company is based in São Paulo and São Carlos, Liebman and his family are currently based in London due to regulations around the pandemic.
+While the company is based in São Paulo and São Carlos, Liebmann and his family are currently based in London due to regulations around the pandemic.

 The investment in alt.bank marks USV’s first investment in South America, solidifying a trend by other major U.S. investors such as Sequoia who only in the last several years have started looking to LatAm for deals.